Furkan394/JavaHomeworks/README.md

 # JavaHomeworks

-In this repository, there are homework of Java Camp organized by Engin Demiroğ.
+In this repository, there are homeworks of Java Camp organized by Engin Demiroğ.